Literature DB >> 28617841

 Study area

 This study focused on the montane forests of Kahuzi Biega National Park (NP) and its surroundings (Fig 1).
 A research permit was obtained from ICCN (Institut Congolais de Conservation de la Nature) and by the Director of Kahuzi-Biega National Park.
 To work in the community forest, permission was obtained from Mr Bulonvu, member of village committee.
-We confirm tpan class="Chemical">hat the field studies did not involve endangered or class="Chemical">protected sclass="Chemical">pecies.
+We confirm tn class="Chemical">hat the field studies did class="Chemical">not iclass="Chemical">nvolve eclass="Chemical">ndaclass="Chemical">ngered or protected species.

 Fig 1